 By providing virtually unlimited amounts of data storage and computing resources at very low cost – which continues to fall as the leading CSPs compete against one another – the cloud makes it affordable for organizations to work with increasingly large data sets and to deploy enterprise AI applications at cloud scale.
 In this regard, elastic cloud computing is one of the most important innovations of the last 20 years that has democratized computing while enabling whole new classes of applications.

-C3.ai provides leading technology that enables organizations to rapidly build and deploy enterprise AI applications at scale on any of the elastic cloud services.
+C3 AI provides leading technology that enables organizations to rapidly build and deploy enterprise AI applications at scale on any of the elastic cloud services.
 We closely partner with the leading elastic cloud providers – Azure, AWS, Google Cloud, and IBM Cloud – to deliver seamless enterprise AI solutions that fully leverage the most advanced capabilities of these cloud platforms.
-C3.ai provides the C3 AI® Suite a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
-With the C3 AI Suite, organizations can accelerate development of enterprise AI applications on cloud platforms including AWS and Azure 25-fold, and deploy in one-tenth the time of other approaches.
-Because of C3.ai’s revolutionary model-driven architecture, applications developed with the C3 AI Suite can run on any cloud with little or no change to the application code.
+C3 AI provides the C3 AI® Platform a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
+With the C3 AI Platform, organizations can accelerate development of enterprise AI applications on cloud platforms including AWS and Azure 25-fold, and deploy in one-tenth the time of other approaches.
+Because of C3 AI’s revolutionary model-driven architecture, applications developed with the C3 AI Platform can run on any cloud with little or no change to the application code.

-C3.ai also delivers a portfolio of prebuilt, SaaS enterprise AI applications for a growing number of use cases such as predictive maintenance, inventory optimization, fraud detection, anti-money laundering, and more.
-Some of the world’s largest organizations – including Shell, the US Department of Defense, Enel and Koch Industries – use C3.ai technology to drive digital transformation initiatives that significantly reduce costs, increase asset availability and reliability, improve human safety, and enhance customer satisfaction.
+C3 AI also delivers a portfolio of prebuilt, SaaS enterprise AI applications for a growing number of use cases such as predictive maintenance, inventory optimization, fraud detection, anti-money laundering, and more.
+Some of the world’s largest organizations – including Shell, the US Department of Defense, and Koch Industries – use C3 AI technology to drive digital transformation initiatives that significantly reduce costs, increase asset availability and reliability, improve human safety, and enhance customer satisfaction.
 These applications run out of the box on the leading cloud platforms.
-A C3.ai application can be configured to take advantage of microservices available from different cloud providers – for example, AWS’s image recognition can be combined with Google’s natural language processing in the same application.
+A C3 AI application can be configured to take advantage of microservices available from different cloud providers – for example, AWS’s image recognition can be combined with Google’s natural language processing in the same application.